 - Student Support Services Achievement Scholarship (Requires minimum of junior standing, resident GPA of 3.0 or higher, and evidence of involvement with SSS).

 Programs for More Information

-Every year, the SSS program at UW-Eau Claire offers a series of workshops designed to help students finance their education.
+Every year, the SSS program at UW-Eau Claire offers workshops designed to help students finance their education.
 Typically, these include:

-- Financial Planning for College Students (budget month-by-month, or through your four-year degree and beyond)
+- Financial Planning (explains how to budget for your four-year degree and beyond)